One DnD 2025 Class and Subclass Tier List Breakdown

 Frenzy (Level 3) – B Tier – Extra damage is always good, even if it isn’t an abundance of extra damage.

-Mindless Rage (Level 6) – C Tier – Charmed and Frightened are kind of niche conditions, but not potentially losing your Rage because you get hit by one of them is nice.
+Mindless Rage (Level 6) – C Tier – Charmed and Frightened (Frightened is more common) are kind of niche conditions, but not potentially losing your Rage because you get hit by one of them is nice.

 Retaliation (Level 10) – B Tier – Sometimes this will do nothing and other times this is an Extra Attack, and while that’s a pretty wide range, it settles on being solid on average.

-Intimidating Presence (Level 14) – B Tier – A mass Fear effect is definitely solid, but not necessarily good for you in particular.
+Intimidating Presence (Level 14) – C+ Tier – A mass Fear effect is definitely solid, but not necessarily good for you in particular.
 Still a good ability.

 Giant

-Giant’s Power (Level 3) – D- Tier – Functionally if not completely useless.
+Giant’s Power (Level 3) – D- Tier – Purely a flavor ability.

 Giant’s Havoc (Level 3) – B- Tier – This is a neat ability that gives you better thrown weapons and reach with your weapon.
 Both are a bit niche, but it’s not too difficult to make this a good ability.

-Elemental Cleaver (Level 6) – B+ Tier – Extra damage and the ability to attack at a distance is quite nice, even if Barbarians are traditionally supposed to be in the thick of combat.
+Elemental Cleaver (Level 6) – B Tier – Extra elemental damage and the ability to attack at a distance is quite nice, even if Barbarians are traditionally supposed to be in the thick of combat.

-Demiurgic Colossus (Level 14) – B- Tier – More reach and more damage is nice, but may not necessarily feel that impactful.
+Demiurgic Colossus (Level 14) – C+ Tier – More reach and more damage is nice, but may not necessarily feel that impactful.

 Wild Heart

-Rage of the Wilds (Level 3) – A+ Tier – This is a really good ability and is even better than the 2014 version was.
-While Bear still reigns supreme, Wolf and Eagle are very reasonable options as well.
+Rage of the Wilds (Level 3) – A Tier – This is a really good ability and is even better than the 2014 version was.
+While Bear likely is still the best (even when nerfed), Wolf and Eagle are very strong options as well.

 Aspect of the Wilds (Level 6) – C Tier – Being able to switch between having Darkvision, being a good swimmer, or being a good climber is some solid utility.

-Nature Speaker (Level 10) – C- Tier – Commune with Nature is a decent spell, but you may have trouble using this effectively.
+Nature Speaker (Level 10) – C- Tier – Commune with Nature is a decent spell, but you may have trouble using this effectively depending on how flexible your DM is.

-Power of the Wilds (Level 14) – A Tier – This is nearly (or just as) good as your initial Rage of the Wilds as all of your options are quite strong.
+Power of the Wilds (Level 14) – A- Tier – This is nearly (or just as) good as your initial Rage of the Wilds as all of your options are quite strong (Falcon probably being the weakest as you’d have to be unarmored).

 Wild Magic

-Wild Surge (Level 3) – B Tier – All the effects you could get are good, but not being able to control it does hurt how strong this can be.
+Wild Surge (Level 3) – C Tier – All the effects you could get are fine, but not being able to control it does hurt how strong this can be as sometimes you’ll get a useless roll.

-Bolstering Magic (Level 6) – B- Tier – This is a really unique ability as it’s either a slightly different Guidance or a way to refresh some spell slots.
+Bolstering Magic (Level 6) – C- Tier – This is a really unique ability as it’s either a slightly different Guidance or a way to refresh some spell slots.

 Unstable Backlash (Level 10) – C- Tier – If this gave you an additional effect from your Surge without replacing your current effect, this ability would be really strong, but just replacing it isn’t that helpful considering all the effects are relatively the same power level.
 Still, this isn’t terrible as sometimes you’ll roll an effect that’s generically good, but just not what you want for that encounter.